How Many Fluid Ounces In 1 Gallon

 Mathematical Approach to Conversion: A Step-by-Step Guide

 Let's illustrate the conversion process mathematically.
-Suppose we need to convert 2.5 gallons into fluid ounces.
-We can use the following formula:
+So suppose we need to convert 2.
+5 gallons into fluid ounces.

 • Fluid Ounces = Gallons x 128 fl oz/gal